futureoceanslab/cc-distribution-review/README.md

 biblio_database.csv

 This repository contains:

 <strong>-1.
 ECOLOGICAL ANALYSIS</strong>

-<strong>Biomass vs distribution:</strong>
+<strong>distributional_impacts_CENTERS_BIO_vs_GRAV</strong>
 r code for the exploration of center of biomass vs center of gravity observations.
-Is it possible to combine them?
-It contains:
+Is it possible to combine them? input: biblio_database.csv

-1. Center of biomass combined with center of gravity (We concluded this is the best option).
-Input: biblio_database.csv

-2. Just center of gravity observations.
-Input: biblio_database.csv

-3. Just center of biomass observations.
-Input: biblio_database.csv

-<strong>Distributional impacts:</strong>
+<strong>distributional_impacts_PAPER</strong>
-r code for the analysis of climate variables related to the distributional impacts and their magnitude.
-It contains:
+r code for the analysis of climate variables and distributional impacts.
+Figures for the paper and SSMM.

-1. Analysis of the climate change variables that cause each of the distributional impacts (Stalked chart Figure 2D in our poster) Input: biblio_database.csv and Stalked_Bar_Chart_cc_variables.csv

-2. Magnitude of the latitude shift: boxplot, geom_bar, and histograms of different types (type 3.2 in the script Figure 2A in our poster).
-Input: biblio_database.csv

-3. Magnitude of the depth shift: boxplot, geom_bar, and histograms of different types (type 3 in the script Figure 2B in our poster).
-Input: biblio_database.csv

-4. Magnitude of the boundary shift: boxplot, geom_bar and histograms of different types (type 3 in the script Figure 2C in our poster).
-Input: biblio_database.csv

-5. Magnitude of the area shift: boxplot, geom_bar and histograms of different types.
-Input:biblio_databse.csv

-6. Histograms Multiplot for latitude, depth, boundary and area magnitude shifts.
 Input: biblio_database. csv

-<strong>Pie graph: NOT UPLOADED SCRIPT TO THE LASTEST biblio_database.csv!</strong>
+<strong>distributional_impacts_OTHER</strong>

-r code for pie graphs and other graphs not used yet.
-Input: biblio_database.csv
+r code for the analysis of climate variables and distributional impacts not included in the paper.
+Input: biblio_database. csv

+<strong>distributional_impacts_FISHBASE</strong>
+r code for the analysis of the database combined with fishbase information data per species and per stock.
+Inputs: ReviewDatst. csv, ReviewDatsp.csv

 <strong>-2.
-FISH BASE </strong>

-<strong>Integration fishbase:</strong>
-r code for the integration of our review database and Fish Base information
-Input: biblio_database.csv
-Output: ReviewDatsp.csv and ReviewDatst.csv

-<strong>Species code:</strong>
-r code for the price category, vulnerability and commercial importance at species level.
-It contains:

-1. Exploratory analysis of price category per distributional impact.
-Input: ReviewDatsp.csv

-2. Exploratory analysis of vulnerability per distributional impact.
-Input: ReviewDatsp.csv

-3. Exploratory analysis of commercial importance per distributional impact.
-Input: ReviewDatsp.csv

-4. Pie charts and ggplots on aquaculture, habitat, gears, anad/catad, years of study and commercial importance.
-Input: ReviewDatsp.csv

-5. Analysis for ICES poster:

-     5.1.
-Number of Pelagic vs. demersal (Figure 2E in our poster).
-Input: ReviewDatsp.csv and Stalked_Bar_Chart_demers_pelag1.csv

-     5.2.
-Number of commercial important species.
-Input: ReviewDatsp.csv and Stalked_Bar_Chart_impor.csv

-     5.3.
-Number of different price category species (Figure 2F in our poster).
-Input: ReviewDatsp.csv and Stalked_Bar_Chart_price.csv

-6. Exploratory analysis on "Do species that have a greater range shift more or less?" and "Do species that live longer shift more?"
-Input: ReviewDatsp.csv

-<strong>Stock code:</strong>
-r code for the analysis of the resilience and environment/habitat at stock level.
-It contains:

-1. Exploratory analysis of resilience per distributional impact.
-Input: ReviewDatst.csv
-2. Exploratory analysis of environment/habitat per distributional impact.
-Input: ReviewDatst.csv

-<strong>-3.
 SEA AROUND US</strong>

 Graphs on fish dependency  and pressure per species.
 It contents one R code file (Data_SAU.R) for merging original SAU data of countries into one file (Final_SAU_FE), R code (Data_Merge_SAU.R) to merge the database from the review (biblio_database) and the SAU EEZ data, and  R code file (Data_Merge_SAU(2).R) to add data on fishing entities, and a final code (Graphs_Lat_SAU.R) for the graphs on latitude, and one .Rmd file for exporting these graphs to PDF/htlm (TO BE UPDATED).